lowRISC/opentitan/hw/ip/pinmux/doc/theory_of_operation.md

 Note that the tool-inserted DFT controller may assert the `dft_hold_tap_sel_i` during a test (e.g. boundary scan) in which case the `pinmux` will temporarily pause sampling of the TAP selection straps.

+It should be noted that the TAP straps are muxed with MIOs and that the pad attributes will take effect even in life cycles states that continuously sample the straps.
+As a result, pad attributes can interfere or even disable tap selection entirely in those life cycle states.

 Also, it should be noted that the pad attributes of all JTAG IOs will be gated to all-zero temporarily, while the JTAG is enabled (this does not affect the values in the CSRs).
 This is to ensure that any functional attributes like inversion or pull-ups / pull-downs do not interfere with the JTAG while it is in use.